I ENVIRONMENTAL AWARENESS

 - loss of profit or earning capacity resulting from the injury or destruction of real property, personal property or natural resources; and

-- damage for the increased net costs of providing increased and additional public services during or after removal activities.
+- damages for the increased net costs of providing increased and additional public services during or after removal activities.

 Punitive damages for maritime claims are also applicable under the OPA 1990, with a cap placed at a ratio of 1:1 punitive-to-compulsory.34

 The unregulated discharge of ballast water has been recognised as enabling the transfer of potentially invasive foreign species between marine environments and consequently posing significant environmental harm.
-The effects of such a discharge can be to harm localised food webs, and result in the potential extinction of indigenous organisms.
-In an attempt to minimise these environmental effects, the IMO has formulated the Ballast Water Management Convention (BWMC).35 At the time of writing, 60 countries representing more than 70 per cent per cent of the world’s tonnage have signed the BWMC.
+The effects of such a discharge can be harmful to localised food webs, and result in the potential extinction of indigenous organisms.
+In an attempt to minimise these environmental effects, the IMO has formulated the Ballast Water Management Convention (BWMC).35 At the time of writing, 79 countries representing more than 80.94 per cent per cent of the world's tonnage have ratified the BWMC.

 In this regard, vessels are now required to: